-Serbia Energy Balance 2012, A third of the energy comes from imports18.
-January 2012. / Uncategorized
+Serbia Energy Balance 2012, A third of the energy comes from imports, Uncategorized

 According to the country’s energy balance for 2012th, this year Serbia will provide 66 percent of primary energy needs from domestic production, and 34 percent from abroad, mainly due to imports of oil and gas.